 Configuring Access-based Enumeration on Windows Server 2012 R2/ 2016

 ABE configuration in the Windows Server 2012 R2 / 2016 is also very simple.
 To enable ABE in Windows Server 2012, you firstly have to install File and Storage Services role, and then go to the share properties in the Server Manager.

 In Settings section check the option Enable access-based enumeration.

 In Windows Server 2003 (not supported now), ABE became supported starting from Service Pack 1.
 To enable Access-based Enumeration in Windows Server 2003 SP1 (or later), you have to download and install a package following this link http://www.microsoft.com/en-us/download/details.aspx?id=17510.
 During installation you have to specify whether ABE will be enabled for all shared folders on your server or you’ll configure it manually.
 If you choose the second option, a new tab, Access-based Enumeration, will appear in the network share properties after the installation.

 To activate ABE for a certain folder, check the option Enable access-based enumeration on this shared folder in its properties.

-It should also be noted that Windows 2003 supports DFS-based Access Based Enumeration, but it can be configured only from the command prompt using cacls.
+It’s important to mention that Windows 2003 supports DFS-based Access Based Enumeration, but it can be configured only from the command prompt using cacls.

-ABE Management from the Command Prompt
+Managing ABE from the Command Prompt

 abecmd /enable /all